Check your school designation

 • Accredited by the Insurance Corporation of British Columbia;

-• Accredited by an act legislating authority of an institution.
+• Established by an act legislating authority of an institution.

 Institutions outside of British Columbia (within Canada) must be recognized by their provincial authority.